yomimono/mirage-decks/slides/msndevops/content.md

 ## that's what a unikernel is

-our rad application + libraries that know how to talk to hypervisor (+ runtime)
++ our rad application
++ libraries that know how to talk to hypervisor
++ (and maybe a runtime)

 ----